autoplot/documentation/javadoc/org/autoplot/binarydatasource/BinaryDataSourceFactory.md

+# org.autoplot.binarydatasource.BinaryDataSourceFactory

-# org.autoplot.binarydatasource.BinaryDataSourceFactoryFactory for BinaryDataSource, which reads data from binary files.
+Factory for BinaryDataSource, which reads data from binary files.

-BinaryDataSourceFactory( )
+# BinaryDataSourceFactory( )

 ***